primbayev/python-project-lvl1/README.md

 You will see standard welcome message, then the rule of the game **Find the greatest common divisor of given numbers.**
+In each round will appear two random numbers.
+Your task is to give *greatest common divisor* for this numbers.

 [![asciicast](https://asciinema.org/a/309145.svg)](https://asciinema.org/a/309145)